redstrate/redstrate.com/content/guestbook.md

 {{< insert-pic "pic-guestbook.webp" "Guestbook" >}}

-If you like this site, feel free to leave a comment below!
+If you like what you see, please leave a comment below!
+I really appreciate it, and the comments can be anonymized by not inputting a name.

 {{< guestbook >}}